MervinPraison/PraisonAIBench/README.md

 tests:
   - name: "math_test"
     prompt: "What is 15 * 23?"
+    expected: "345"  # NEW: Add expected results for auto-evaluation!

   - name: "creative_test"
     prompt: "Write a short story about a robot"